Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 So we can see that $F^n$ simply adjoins a list of length $n$ to the type of lists of length $\leq n - 1$, and the initial function gets lifted to the corresponding inclusion.
 That means that a list of length $n$ is itself an equivalence class across all $F^n(0)$ containing it, so the series is simply $1 + a + a^2 + \dots$.

-#### Formal schemes

-An overview of formal schemes is covered by [Strickland (2000)](https://arxiv.org/abs/math/0011121).
-Remember that we didn't want to stick to any particular ring when working with data structure polynomials.
+### As points of schemes

 ## Derivatives of data structures
 Of course, we have addition and multiplication, but we also take derivatives of data structures as well!
 This concept was introduced in the paper

 > Abbott et al. (2005). [∂ for data: differentiating data structures](http://strictlypositive.org/dfordata.pdf).
 Fudamenta Informaticae.

 but we will use different language to describe it.
-A *derivation* is an operator $D: A \to A$ that satisfies the Leibniz rule:
+A *derivation* is an operator $D: R \to R$ that satisfies the Leibniz rule:

 $$
 D(pq) = D(p)q + pD(q)